I’m honored to support Girls Who Code along with Nathan Yau, Zach Gemignani, and many other great data visualization authors.

 After closing the demo with the Bitcoin Dashboard on Tableau Public, the conversation quickly headed towards crypto assets and (non-)blockchain FinTechs.
 These are the top 3 of Michael’s questions that I want to share with you – together with my answers:

-Absolutly not!
+Absolutely not!
 Blockchain is a relatively new technology which has a long way to go before it becomes mainstream.
-Last year the most successful projects were those that aimed at adapting new technologies for convenient use.
-Furthermore, crypto assets create a new structure of safe and anonymous storage and managing of information.
-Projects like Ethereum proved to be extremely useful for building a steady and secure contracts, cloud storage and product quality control.
+Last year, the most successful projects were those that aimed at adapting new technologies for convenient use.
+Furthermore, crypto assets create a new structure of safe and anonymous storage and management of information.
+Projects like Ethereum have proven to be extremely useful for building steady and secure smart contracts, cloud storage, and product quality control.

 2. Are there still interesting crypto assets to buy or to mine?

 Yes, indeed!
-In particular I’d suggest crypto assets targeting innovative use cases.
+In particular, I suggest focusing on crypto assets targeting innovative use cases.
 If you buy these, you are actually investing in technology projects:

-3. Which non-blockchain related FinTech might be worth to look at?
+3. Which non-blockchain related FinTech might be worth looking at?

 Anyone can analyze basic social media data in a few steps.
 But once you’ve started diving into social analytics, how do you bring it to the next level?
 This session will cover strategies for scaling a social data program.
 You’ll learn skills such as how to directly connect to your social media data with a Web Data Connector, considerations for building scalable data sources, and tips for using metadata and calculations for more sophisticated analysis.